atavares75/MQP-URL_Classifier/docs/HowTo/ProbabilityMain_HowTo.md

 using accuracy will provide the parameters that produce the greatest accuracy.
 Using false_positive or false_negative will provide the parameters that produce the lowest average rate for the metric.

+The algorithm(s) used must have a function called predict_proba() that outputs predicted class probabilities.

 # Command

 python ProbabilityMain.py <json_file>